 Key Facts about the WowPot Jackpot Network:

-- Highest awarded jackpot at the moment – €17.5 million
+- Highest jackpot awarded to date: €17.5 million

 NetEnt’s Mega Fortune

-Mega Fortune by the Swedish software studio NetEnt is one of the very few online slots that can match Mega Moolah when it comes to winning potential.
-Another record-breaker, the game paid out a whopping €17.8 million back in 2013.
-The lucky player was a Finn from Helsinki who scored the massive win at the Åland-based online casino Paf.
-However, the winner preferred to remain anonymous.
+Mega Fortune, developed by the Swedish software studio NetEnt, is one of the few online slots that can match Mega Moolah’s winning potential.
+Another record breaker, the game paid out a whopping €17.8 million back in 2013.
+The lucky player was a Finn from Helsinki who scored the massive win at the Åland-based online casino Paf, but chose to remain anonymous.

-As befits a progressive jackpot game, Mega Fortune is oozing with sophistication to remind spinners what kind of fortune they have the chance to win.
-The slot plays on a 5×3 reel-grid with 25 fixed paylines.
-Players can form winning combinations with theme-related symbols like champagne bottles, limousines, and diamond-studded wristwatches.
+As befits a progressive jackpot game, Mega Fortune exudes sophistication, reminding players of the fortune they could win.
+The slot plays on a 5×3 reel grid with 25 fixed paylines, and players can form winning combinations with theme-related symbols like champagne bottles, limousines, and diamond-studded wristwatches.

-The multi-tiered progressive jackpot is another thing this NetEnt creation has in common with Mega Moolah.
-Here three jackpots are waiting to be won – Rapid, Major, and Mega.
-Each one starts seeding at a different amount, with 1% of each wager going toward the Rapid and Major pots and 5.39% per bet contributing to the Mega jackpot.
+The multi-tier progressive jackpot is another feature this NetEnt creation shares with Mega Moolah.
+Here, three jackpots are waiting to be won: Rapid, Major, and Mega.
+Each one seeds at a different amount, with 1% of every wager contributing to the Rapid and Major pots and 5.39% going toward the Mega jackpot.
 Players must enter the jackpot bonus wheel game for the chance to win one of the three pots.

 You need three bonus wheel symbols to appear in succession on adjacent reels to trigger the bonus round.
-Once you are in, you must spin the wheels and progress to the innermost wheel, which awards either a coin prize or one of the progressive jackpots.
+Once inside, you must spin the wheels and progress to the innermost wheel, which awards either a coin prize or one of the progressive jackpots.
 Another great thing about Mega Fortune is that you can trigger the bonus wheel game even during free spins.
-As for the progressive jackpot, the odds of winning it correlate positively with its size and the amount you wager.
+As for the progressive jackpot, the odds of winning rise along with its size and the amount you wager.

 Other Must-Try Progressive Releases by NetEnt: